Node.js: Store files

 👋 Welcome to the Stackhero documentation!

-• Deploy your application in seconds with a simple git push.
+• Deploy to production in seconds with a simple git push.
+No extra tooling or manual setup is required.

-• Use your own domain name and benefit from the automatic configuration of HTTPS certificates for enhanced security.
+• Bring your own domain and benefit from automatic HTTPS certificates, keeping your application secure without extra configuration.

 For storing user files, such as photos, it is best to use an object storage solution.
 This helps you share files across multiple services and instances, and keeps your code separate from your data.
 We recommend MinIO as a fast, easy, and powerful solution that is compatible with the Amazon S3 protocol.